Dhanush-9/photo-sign-detection/README.md

-# Automatic Signature and Photo Detection using AI & OCR
+# Automatic Signature and Photo Detection using AI

 A lightweight Flask web application that handles user registration, custom file uploads (signatures and profile photos).
 The app stores data securely in a local SQLite database and verifies uploaded signatures and photos using OpenCV-based image matching.